Early Life

 Philanthropy

-During the COVID-19 pandemic, Awata demonstrated a commitment to social responsibility.
-He deployed a food truck to provide free udon noodles to underprivileged children.
-In addition, he provided food to healthcare workers in hospitals.
+During the COVID-19 pandemic, Awata demonstrated his commitment to social responsibility by deploying a food truck to provide free udon noodles to underprivileged children and meals to healthcare workers.
+This initiative reflects his belief in the power of food to bring joy and comfort to those in need.